angular/angular/aio/content/guide/quickstart.md

 Install the Angular CLI globally.

-Open a terminal window, and enter the following command to install the CLI using the `npm` package manager.
+To install the CLI using the `npm` package manager, open a terminal window and enter the following command:

 <code-example language="sh" class="code-shell">